dappdevelopment/cs359b-tapioca/README.md

-# Tapioca: Employee feedback: democratized.
+# Tapioca: Employee feedback, democratized.

 Tapioca is an internal QA platform enabling honest and transparent discussion among employees of a company.